bit101/ProjectMaker/README.md

 A template is simply a folder stored in `<sublime packages dir>/STProjectMaker/Templates/`.
 It can contain any number and types of files and nested folders of files.

-If you want to store your templates in a different place, add a "template_path" property to STProjectMaker.sublime-settings in the form:
+It is highly recommended to store your templates in a different directory however - somewhere outside of the STProjectMaker directory.
+This way your templates will not be lost if you uninstall the plugin.

+To do this, add a "template_path" property to your settings as described below in the "Settings" section.
+This would look like the following:
 	{
 		"template_path": "path/to/your/templates/"
 	}

 There are a few sample templates in the Sample-Templates directory.
-You can just copy those into Templates to use them.
+You can just copy those into your template dir to use them.

 ### Tokens